senx/warp10-ext-arrow/README.md

 ### Arrow extension for WarpScript

-Provides WarpScript functions for conversions from and to Apache Arrow [streaming format](https://arrow.apache.org/docs/ipc.html).
+WarpScript functions for conversions from and to Apache Arrow [streaming format](https://arrow.apache.org/docs/ipc.html).

 <pre>
 TOARROW    // Encode a GTS, a GTSENCODER, a STRING, or BYTES into Arrow streaming format (BYTES).